Eight practical tips for contactless giving at events

-- Don’t forget to fully charge all devices in advance
+- Fully charge all devices in advance.

 6. Incentivise your team

-- You could create friendly competitions around who engages with the highest number of attendees, or who takes the most contactless donations
+- You could create friendly competitions around who engages with the highest number of attendees, or who takes the most contactless donations.

-- The incentive doesn’t have to be big or expensive, you want the event to be fun and any rewards should be given in the spirit of this
+- The incentive doesn’t have to be big or expensive, you want the event to be fun and any rewards should be given in the spirit of this.

 7. Take pictures

 - Pictures will also help you to remember the set-up, any branding and the way the team were using the devices.
-This will help when you go on to plan future events using contactless donation boxes
+This will help when you go on to plan future events using contactless donation boxes.

 - You can use pictures internally as a reminder of what your charity has achieved!
-Adapting can feel like it takes a lot of effort, so you should be proud and celebrate with your team when trying new ways of improving donations
+Adapting can feel like it takes a lot of effort, so you should be proud and celebrate with your team when trying new ways of improving donations.

 8. Have a debrief and say thank you